w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 {:.attach_permalink}
 ## Perform accessibility tasks

-Find and fix issues early in the process to reduce risk and cost.
+Undertake the work and provide support for groups and individuals assigned tasks.

 {::nomarkdown}
 <%= read_more 'Perform accessibility tasks' %>